-vations of spectral lines, narrower bandwidths with higher spectral resolution channels may be required.
+to Hanning smoothing.)
+For continuum observations or for observations of very broad spectral lines (e.g. high-redshift galaxies), wide bandwidths and low spectral resolution channels are used to achieve high sensitivity; the total bandwidth of all correlator settings used cannot exceed 7.5 GHz.
+For observations of spectral lines, narrower bandwidths with higher spectral resolution channels may be required.
 There is, however, a cost to sensitivity in using small bandwidth channels.
-Sensitivity can be improved by averaging channels together, i.e., by the inverse square root of the number of channels averaged, but at the expense of the spectral resolution.
+Sensitivity can be improved by averaging channels together, i.e. by the inverse square root of the number of channels averaged, but at the expense of the spectral resolution.
 Channel averaging can be set up during Phase 1 in the OT, which has the added benefit of reducing the data rate, and later reducing the sheer volume of data during reduction (see spectral resolution, page 24).
 (It should be noted that, because the correlator channels are Hanning smoothed before averaging, there is only a marginal (~14%) decrease in spectral resolution when an averaging factor of 2 is chosen, but with a factor of 2 decrease in the data rate and volume.
-In Cycle 7, the OT will select a spectral averaging factor of 2 by default.)
+The OT will select a spectral averaging factor of 2 by default.)
 The ALMA correlators are highly complex and extremely flexible and can be configured to observe simultaneously several spectral lines within the 7.5 GHz band at high spectral resolution while additional correlator channels can be simultaneously used to observe continuum emission at low spectral resolution.
 In addition, a combination of high and low resolution correlator windows can be chosen over the same bandwidth to determine how emission from lines at these frequencies is contributing to the emission observed at low spectral resolution.
 (See Baseband and Spectral Windows, pp. 31 and 34.)

-Sensitivity is usually defined as the 1 sigma rms variation of noise in the data (ΔS) and so serves as a threshold for the detection of emission.
-For ALMA, basic sensitivity depends on: the number of antennas; receiver performance; atmospheric conditions (i.e., water vapor content and other atmospheric gases with strong spectral lines in the submillimeter (e.g. ozone), atmospheric turbulence, and target elevation); and, of course, integration time (see Useful Equations, page 36).
-Receiver and atmospheric conditions are quantified by one parameter called "system temperature" ($T{\rm SyS}$).
-High $T{\rm SyS}$ values (in K) indicate low sensitivity and vice versa.
+Sensitivity is usually defined as the 1 sigma rms variation of noise in the data ( $\Delta S$ ) and so serves as a threshold for the detection of emission.
+For ALMA, basic sensitivity depends on: the number of antennas; receiver performance; atmospheric conditions (i.e. water vapor content and other atmospheric gases with strong spectral lines in the submillimeter (e.g. ozone), atmospheric turbulence, and target elevation); and, of course, integration time (see Useful Equations, page 36).
+Receiver and atmospheric conditions are quantified by one parameter called "system temperature" ( $T{SyS}$ ).
+High $T{SyS}$ values (in K) indicate low sensitivity and vice versa.
 Note that atmospheric opacity and stability are strongly frequency dependent (see Figure 4), and thus the ability to observe with any particular receiver will usually depend strongly on the weather conditions.
 These conditions include the water content of the atmosphere which attenuates astronomical emission, and atmospheric turbulence which results in phase instability.
 The magnitude of these problems generally increases with observing frequency.